nesterione/nesterione.github.io/cv.md

 ### 2016 — 2018: Senior Software Engineer / Data Engineer

-***Summary:** As senior engineer assisted in the migration of a backend research platform for lawyers, which included services, APIs, and a Content Delivery Channel.
-The platform was designed to perform batch processing of content and metadata and to deliver that content to the search engine for improved accessibility and searchability.*
+- Assisted in migrating a backend research platform for lawyers.

-***Team size:*** 8
+- Performed batch processing of content and improved search accessibility.

 **Achievements:**